12 months of saving: 7 Money saving holiday spending tips keep you on track

 It’s the most wonderful time of the year – but it can also be one of the most expensive!
-Whether you’re shopping for Christmas, Hannuakah, or Ramadan, don’t get wrapped up in the holiday spending trap.
+Whether you’re shopping for Christmas or Hannuakah, don’t get wrapped up in the holiday spending trap.

 Save some money this holiday season

 If you haven’t started holiday shopping, here are some surefire ways to save when shopping.

 Make a list

 Write down everyone you need a present for.
 Figure out how much money you have to spend on each person or your total budget.